 "I've taken several workshops with the Aperture Academy since starting with my first SLR camera last year.
 Each one has been an outstanding experience.
 Thanks to their personalized, hands-on approach, I'm already doing far more with photography than I ever expected!"

-Northern California has long been overshadowed in terms of landscape photography when compared to areas like Yosemite, and Kings Canyon to the south, however this region of California truly has some of the state's best locations for stunning landscape photography.
-Come spend a wonderful summer weekend with the Aperture Academy and see some of Northern California's gems for through the lens of your camera.
+Northern California has long been overshadowed in terms of landscape photography when compared to areas like Yosemite, and Kings Canyon to the south however, this region of California truly has some of the state's best locations for stunning landscape photography.
+Come spend a wonderful summer weekend with the Aperture Academy and see some of Northern California's gems through the lens of your camera.

 We'll visit the small, but scenic Hedge Creek Falls, a small narrow waterfall that drops over a cave of basalt that a photographer can walk behind and shoot from behind the falls!
 And these are only some of the waterfalls possible to photograph during your time in the Shasta region.

 Conditions change all the time and our team of professional photographers and instructors will be on top of the most current conditions so we can take you to the best spots and the right time of day.
 Our visit may include a trip to the local Lavender farm, with its row upon row of bright purple flowers, and a breathtaking view of Mt.
 Shasta.
 We will make a stop the last evening in Redding, California to photograph the scenic and internationally famous Sundial Bridge and photograph it as the glass walkway is lit for the evening.